-Bi/Ch 132 abc.
+Bi/Ch 132 ab.
 Biophysical Chemistry of Macromolecules.
-9 units (3-0-6); first, second, third terms.
+9 units (3-0-6); first, second terms.
 Prerequisite: Ch 21 or equivalent.
 The biophysical chemistry of nucleic acids, proteins, and membranes.
 Topics are chosen because of their relevance to molecular biology.
-Instructors: Chan, Davidson, Stroud.
+Given in alternate years; not offered in 1978-79.
+Instructors: Campbell, Chan, Davidson.

 Bi/Ch 133.
 Biophysical Chemistry of Macromolecules Laboratory.
 14 units (0-10-4); second, third terms.
 A laboratory course designed to provide an intensive training in the techniques for the characterization of biological macromolecules.
 Open to selected students.
-Offered alternate years; not offered in 1976-77.
+Not offered in 1978-79.
 Instructors: Staff.

 Bi 134.
 Advanced Research Techniques in Molecular Biology.
 14 units (0-10-4); first term.
 A laboratory course designed to provide research experience in utilizing important, new methods in molecular biology as they become available.
 Open to selected students.
 In charge: Dreyer and staff.
-Offered alternate years; offered in 1976-77.
+Offered in alternate years; offered in 1978-79.

 Bi 135.
 Optical Methods in Biology.
 6 units (2-0-4); first term.
 Prerequisite: Ph 1 or instructor's permission.
 The course will present principles and practice of the operation of various types of light and electron microscopes including phase contrast and interference microscopes as well as transmission electron microscopes and scanning electron microscopes of various types.
 Specimen preparation will be discussed and the interpretation of electron micrographs analyzed.
-Offered in alternate years; offered in 1976-77.
+Offered in alternate years; offered in 1978-79.
 Instructor: Revel.

 Bi 136.
 Optical Methods in Biology Laboratory.
 8 units (0-6-2); first term.
 Laboratory accompanying Bi 135.
 Enrollment limited.
-Offered in alternate years; offered in 1976-77.
+Offered in alternate years; offered in 1978-79.
 Instructor: Revel.

 Bi 137.
 Multicellular Assemblies.
 8 units (2-2-4); third term.
 Prerequisite: Bi 1.
 The course will deal with the structural organization of tissues viewed as basic cellular assemblies common to all of the organs.
 Emphasis will be placed on correlation between morphology and function.
-Not offered in 1976-77.
+Not offered in 1978-79.
 Instructor: Revel.

 Bi 141.
 Selected Topics in Evolution Theory.
 6 units (2-0-4); second term.
 Prerequisite: Bi/Ch 110 or Bi 122.
 Lectures and readings with emphasis on genetic and molecular processes in evolution.
 Topics include experimental approaches to the origin of life, molecular evolution of proteins, evolution of the genome, mathematical models of evolution, and biological aspects of planetary exploration.
 Not all topics are covered every year.
+Not offered in 1978-79.
 Instructors: Horowitz, Dickerson and staff.

 Bi 150.
 Neurobiology.
-9 units (3-0-6); first term.
+10 units (4-0-6); first term.
 Prerequisites: Bi 1 and Bi 9 or instructor's permission.
 General principles of the organization and function of nervous systems, providing both an overview of the subject and a foundation for advanced courses.
 Topics will include gross neuroanatomy and neurocytology; developmental neurobiology, the biophysical basis for action potentials, synaptic transmission and sensory transduction; and the integration of these processes in complex sensory and motor pathways.
-Not offered 1976-77.
 Instructors: Hudspeth, Van Essen.